taylorepskamp/runtopiaa/README.md

 # Runtopia

-This app uses the fitbit API to store and chart your weekly fitness levels over time as well as provide recommendations regarding your current level.
+This app uses the fitbit API to store and chart your weekly fitness levels over time as well as provide recommendations regarding your training plan.

 ## Stack